-"Our horses leave their box at least 4 times a day."
+"Our horses leave their box at least four times a day."

-Piet Raijmakers’ horses leave their box at least four times, every day.
-In the morning they go into the treadmill.
-Then they are trained for about 45 minutes.
-Later that day, they will be walked outside again or lunged.
-In addition, the horses go into the paddock every day.
+Piet's horses leave their box at least four times, every day.
+In the morning, they go into the treadmill.
+Then they are trained for approximately 45 minutes.
+Later that day, they will be walked outside again, or lunged.
+In addition, the horses go out into the paddock every day.

-In this way the horses get enough exercise during the day, to make sure the muscles recover well after a workout.
-In this way the waste products that are produced in the horse's legs during training are disposed well.
-This gives a smaller chance of injuries to the legs.
+In this way, the horses get enough exercise during the day, to ensure that their muscles recover well after a workout, and the waste biochemical products that are produced in the horse's leg muscles during training are cleared appropriately.
+This reduces the chances of leg injuries.

 "We check the boxes of our horses every day."

 Every morning, at the first feeding round, all boxes are checked.
-It is checked whether the horses have finished their food from the previous evening and whether they have kept their stable neat.
-During this check you can see if the horses are in good shape.
+We can see if the horses have finished their food from the previous evening, and assess what state their stable is in.
+In addition, you can see if the horses are in good shape during the first check.

-When something is wrong with a horse, you may notice this by the fact that the horse has not eaten his food.
-This indicates that the horse has no appetite and therefore there may be something wrong with it.
+When something is wrong with a horse, you may notice this by the fact that the horse has not eaten their food - lack of appetite can indicate that the horse could be unwell.

 The manner of defecation can also be used to determine how a horse feels.
-A happy horse will defecate as much as possible in one place and keep his box as tidy as possible.
+A happy horse will defecate as much as possible, often in one place, and keep its box as tidy as possible.
 “To me, if you see that a horse has defecated throughout the box, it’s a sign the horse may not feel well.”

 "Sometimes we do everything wrong on purpose."

-“We aim to make the training every day the same.
+“We aim to make the training the same every day.
 This can sometimes become a bit monotonous for the riders.
 To keep it as fun as possible for the riders, they try to keep as much variety in the training as possible.”

 One of the ways to do this is to do things deliberately wrong.
-Try riding in rising trot on the wrong diagonal or ride the wrong canter on purpose.
-It keeps you sharp and with this you also train your horses coordination and symmetry.
+Try riding in rising trot on the wrong diagonal, or ride the wrong canter on the wrong leg on purpose.
+It keeps you sharp and with this you also train the horse's coordination and symmetry.